workos/php-example-applications/php-audit-logs-example/README.md

 5. Once you enter the Organization ID and submit it, you will be brought to the page where you'll be able to send the audit log events that were just configured.
 You'll also notice that the action of setting the Organization triggered an Audit Log already.
 Click the buttons to send the respective events.

-6. To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" button.
-This will bring you to a new page where you can download the events.
+6. To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" tab.
 Downloading the events is a 2 step process.
 First you need to create the report by clicking the "Generate CSV" button.
 Then click the "Access CSV" button to download a CSV of the Audit Log events for the selected Organization for the past 30 days.

 ## Need help?